 The Shift to Online Car Buying

+That said, many shoppers prefer a hybrid approach to the car shopping journey: conducting online research but completing their vehicle purchase in person.
 Some of the possible concerns for car shoppers considering online vehicle purchases include the following:

 - Not being able to test drive the vehicle first